carbon-language/carbon-lang/docs/design/code_and_name_organization.md

     updating callers.

 We are choosing to avoid the strict association with filesystem paths in order to ease refactoring.
-With this approach, more refactorings will not need changes to API users.
+With this approach,
+[more refactorings](#potential-refactorings) will not need changes to imports of callers.

 ### Libraries